Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 The 64,000-plus daily cases is more than twice the number of daily cases when Trump spoke on April 22.
 That in large part is because of increased testing, but the test-positivity rate is climbing again, meaning the present increase can’t be attributed just to more testing.

 The daily average death toll today remains shy of 1,000, while it was around 2,000 back then.
-Again, this suggests the number of cases is due to increased testing rather than more infections.
+Again, this suggests the number of cases is the result of increased testing, rather than more infections.
 But deaths can be a lagging indicator.
 And hospitalizations have notably risen 6.7 percent in the past week — another key data point suggesting the problem is getting worse as the weather gets colder.

 In addition, 44 states and the District of Columbia are reporting more cases than they did a month ago, suggesting this is far more than just “embers” in a few places.